Whistler, British Columbia: 1968, 1976, and 2010 Winter Olympics

 Until the 1960s, this quiet area was without basic infrastructure.
 There were no sewage facilities, water, or electricity, and no road from Squamish or Vancouver.
 In 1962, four Vancouver businessmen began to explore the area with the intent of building a ski resort and bidding for the 1968 Winter Olympics.
-Garibaldi Lift Company was formed, shares were sold, and in 1966, Whistler Mountain opened to the public.
+Garibaldi Lift Company (Whistler Blackcomb) was formed, shares were sold, and in 1966, Whistler Mountain opened to the public.

 Later, the town, then still known as Alta Lake, was offered the 1976 Winter Olympics after the selected host city Denver declined the games due to funding issues.
 Alta Lake Whistler declined as well, after elections ushered in a local government less enthusiastic about the Olympics.
 The 1976 Winter Olympics were ultimately held in Innsbruck, Austria.

 Whistler was the Host Mountain Resort of the Vancouver 2010 Winter Olympics and Paralympic Games, the first time the International Olympic Committee has bestowed that designation on a community.
-Whistler hosted the alpine technical and speed events, the sliding events at Fitzsimmons Creek, the Nordic events in the nearby Callaghan Valley and all the Paralympic events except the opening ceremonies, sledge hockey and wheelchair curling.
+Whistler hosted the alpine technical and speed events, the bobsleigh, luge, and skeleton at Whistler Sliding Centre located adjacent to Fitzsimmons Creek, the Nordic events at the Whistler Olympic Park in the nearby Callaghan Valley and all the Paralympic Games events except the opening ceremonies, sledge hockey and wheelchair curling.

 The Whistler Olympic and Paralympic Village (commonly referred to as the Athlete's village) housed around 2,400 athletes, coaches, trainers and officials.
 Post-games, the site has been turned into a new residential neighbourhood, Cheakamus Crossing.